Come with Me 2 Hell

-Come With Me To Hell, Pt.
+Come with Me 2 Hell, Pt.
 1 is the third studio album collaboration between Memphis-based rappers DJ Paul and Lord Infamous.
 It was released in 1994 and distributed through the independent record label, Prophet Entertainment.
-A "Remastered Edition" of Come With Me To Hell, Pt.
+A "Remastered Edition" of Come with Me 2 Hell, Pt.
 1 was released on March 6, 2014, to critical acclaim, following the success of the re-released material.

 The album was produced by DJ Paul and fellow Three 6 Mafia founder Juicy J in its entirety.
-Many of the songs — such as "Long n Hard" and "Back Against Da Wall" — were later recycled for successive releases from Three 6 Mafia.
+Many of the songs—such as "Long n Hard" and "Back Against Da Wall"—were later recycled for successive releases from Three 6 Mafia.